upros/ATLS/draft-friel-tls-atls.md

 When TLS or DTLS is used at the application layer we refer to it as Application-Layer TLS, or ATLS.
 There is, however, no difference to TLS versions used over connection-oriented transports, such as TCP or SCTP.
 The same is true for DTLS.
 The difference is mainly in its use and the requirements placed on the underlying transport.

-This document defines how ATLS can be used over HTTP {{RFC7230}} {{RFC7540}} and over CoAP.
+This document defines how ATLS can be used over HTTP {{RFC7230}} {{RFC7540}} and over CoAP {{RFC7252}}.
 This document does not preclude the use of other transports.
 However, defining how ATLS can be established over [ZigBee], [Bluetooth], etc. is beyond the scope of this document.

 # Terminology